Cyphrme/Coze/README.md

 }
 ```

-We recommend against needlessly wrapping implicit Coze objects with `coze`.
-For
+It is recommend to not needlessly wrap Coze objects with `coze`.
+For example,
-example, the JSON object `{"pay":{...},"sig":...}` doesn't need the labeled
+the JSON object `{"pay":{...},"sig":...}` doesn't need the labeled `coze` if
-`coze` if already implicitly known.
+implicitly known.

 #### Example verbose `coze`
 The following coze containing `pay`, `key`, `can`, `cad`, `czd`, and `sig`